setastart/GalaxiaEditor/README.md

 - Updating GalaxiaEditor.
 - Deploying GalaxiaEditor on a production server.

+Todo: create a minimal website in a new repository and add a link to it.
-Todo: create an example website with basic functionality in a new repository and add a link to it.
+Todo: create a general example website with basic functionality in a new repository and add a link to it.

 ## Theory of Operation